Vyral/anne-stewart-blog/_posts/2018-11-15-5-tips-for-increasing-the-appeal-and-value-of-your-home.md

 It’s showtime: You’re not going to be living in this house the same way as you’re selling it.
 Have a third party, like your agent, come look through the home to help you identify what needs to be there and what doesn’t.
 This is also a good time to keep an eye out for any repairs that might need to be made before you put your home on the market.
 If they’re caught in the light, they can really distract a buyer from wanting to purchase your home.

-If you have any other questions what would help you maximize the value of your home and get it ready for sale, feel free to reach out to the Quinn Stewart Real Estate Group.
+If you have any other questions what would help you maximize the value of your home and get it ready for sale, feel free to reach out to us today.
 We’d love to help.

 &nbsp;